 Once they're in your world, a strategic email sequence can address common objections, share case studies, and demonstrate your expertise.

 I tried an experiment last year with a client who ran a coaching business.
-Instead of the typical PDF lead magnet, we created a 5-day challenge delivered via email.
+Instead of the typical PDF lead magnet, we created a 5-day email challenge.
 Not only did it increase opt-ins by 27%, but participants were 3x more likely to book a sales call afterward.

 Stage 3 - Decision (Bottom of the Funnel)